tonyd33/gnomeschesser/README.md

 - Each move will be timed out after 5 seconds.
 - If your bot fails three times for the same turn, either by timing out or by failing to make a legal move, it will forfeit the match.
+  - Your bot will also forfeit if it fails or times out **15** times total during the match.
+See #5 for details.
 - You may not modify the provided Dockerfile.
 - The bots will run on Gleam 1.8.1.
   - The JavaScript bot will run on Deno, as that's what's best supported by Glen.